-- Consider the resources that may be needed for implementation as part of the budgeting process for 2020-21 - Allocate personnel for the 2020-2021 academic year [see Essential Conditions for Professional Growth] - Since permanent faculty positions cannot be created by Fall 2020, phase in the CTL Co-director positions by beginning with two 1.0 Co-directors on reassigned time. - o Create two full-time Professional Development Faculty Trainer positions on reassigned time. - Create a staff coordinator or liaison position (12-month position) - Other identified personnel (dean, staff assistant/clerk, and student help) - Have a dialogue in Administrative Leadership Council (ALC) about how the management team can foster an affirmative management culture that better enables and encourages employees to participate in professional development as part of their expected job duties [see Essential Conditions for Professional Growth]
+- Consider the resources that may be needed for implementation as part of the budgeting process for 2020-21 - Allocate personnel for the 2020-2021 academic year [see Essential Conditions for Professional Growth] - Since permanent faculty positions cannot be created by Fall 2020, phase in the CTL Co-director positions by beginning with two 1.0 Co-directors on reassigned time. - Create two full-time Professional Development Faculty Trainer positions on reassigned time. - Create a staff coordinator or liaison position (12-month position) - Other identified personnel (dean, staff assistant/clerk, and student help) - Have a dialogue in Administrative Leadership Council (ALC) about how the management team can foster an affirmative management culture that better enables and encourages employees to participate in professional development as part of their expected job duties [see Essential Conditions for Professional Growth] - Ask PES to consider how to address the essential condition of Ample Time for the 2020-2021 academic year [see Essential Conditions for Professional Growth]